eng69/Library-Catalog-Manager/README.md

-Python library catalog manager built with Flask and Peewee.
+Library catalog manager built with Flask and Peewee in Python.
+Includes integration of RESTful API, TkInter GUI, and SQLite database.